Northbrook, Illinois: Colleges

-Oakton Community College (in Skokie, Des Plaines and other locations) serves Northbrook and surrounding areas.
-Northwestern University is located in nearby Evanston, and Lake Forest College is located in nearby Lake Forest.
+Oakton Community College in Skokie and Des Plaines serves Northbrook and surrounding areas.

 Public library

 Northbrook Public Library is the public library of Northbrook.
-The library's origins stem from a reading room created by the Citizens' Club of Shermerville.
-A primary advocate for a library in Northbrook after World War II was Carolyn A. Landwehr, daughter-in-law of Edward Landwehr who had originally suggested the name "Northbrook" for the community.
-The Northbrook Public Library first opened on June 30, 1952, in space located in the village hall; the first dedicated library building was dedicated in 1954.
-The northern portion of the current library opened in 1969, and bonds of 1975 and 1997 expanded the current library.
+In 1919 the village’s first reading room was established.
+The Northbrook Public Library first opened in 1952.
+The current library opened in 1969, and many renovations have occurred, most notably in the 1990’s when a third floor was added to the building.

 Media

 Television

 Northbrook's government has a television station that all residents are able to access, NCTV Cable Channel 17.
 The station broadcasts meetings and information about the village.

 Newspapers

 Northbrook is served by two newspapers, the Northbrook Star and the Northbrook Herald.
 The Northbrook Star is a division of the Chicago Tribune, whilst Northbrook Herald is a division of Daily Herald, which is headquartered in Arlington Heights.
 In the past, the village also housed The Northbrook Tower, a division of 22nd Century Media, which went bankrupt in 2020.